-- 17. Meetings: The council shall meet at least quarterly.
-The chairperson shall determine the site, time, and date of the meeting. - 18.
+- 16. Meetings: The council shall meet at least twice a year.
+The chairperson shall determine the site, time, and date of the meeting. - 17.
 Voting body and quorum: The voting body shall be the entire council, with the exception of the bishop.
 The chairperson shall only vote in cases of a tie.
 The quorum shall be fifty-one percent of the council.

-19. Duties of the council:
+18. Duties of the council.

-- Coordinate and implement the activities adopted by the council - Reflect the thought and concerns of the deacon community acting as their representative body - Communicate to the bishop the minutes of the council, resolutions, and activities - Serve as a vehicle for the bishop to dialogue and take counsel with his deacons and the other members of the community - Manage funds of the council by adopting an annual budget and authorizing certain expenditures - Adopt, amend, or suspend Robert's Rules of Order to carry on the work of the council - Delegate such of those duties, or others, that the council may deem advisable to the Executive Committee - 20.
-Finances: The financial assets of the Deacon Council belong to the juridic person of the Diocese of Honolulu.
-All records of the finances are records belonging to the Diocese of Honolulu and are to be archived with the Business Office of the diocese.
-All financial transactions and accounts are subject to the directives of the diocesan finance officer and the Business Office. - 21.
-Fiscal year: The fiscal year shall correspond with the fiscal year of the Diocese of Honolulu, July 1 through June 30. - 22.
-Budget: An annual budget shall be drawn up by the treasurer and Executive Committee of the council.
-The budget shall be approved by the council and submitted to the Office of Clergy (or Deacon Director's Office) no later than March 31 of the year. - 23.
-The chairperson of the council shall be responsible for the administration and determination of all ordinary expenditures of the council.
-An ordinary expenditure is defined as any operational expense of the council or duly constituted committee.
+- Coordinate and implement the activities adopted by the council. - Reflect the thought and concerns of the deacon community acting as their representative body. - Communicate to the bishop the minutes of the council, resolutions, and activities. - Serve as a vehicle for the bishop to dialogue and take counsel with his deacons and the other members of the community. - Authorizing certain expenditures. - Adopt, amend, or suspend Robert's Rules of Order to carry on the work of the council. - Delegate such of those duties, or others, that the council may deem advisable to the Executive Committee. - 19.
+Finances: The financial assets of the Deacon council belong to the juridic person of the Diocese of Honolulu.
+All records of the finances are records belonging to the Diocese of Honolulu and are to be archived with the Diocesan Finance Office.
+All financial transactions and accounts are subject to the directives of the Diocesan Finance Officer and the Finance Office.